 9. American Natural History Museum-

-Want to meet Rexy and Dum Dum??
+Want to meet Rexy and Dum Dum from Night at the Museum??
 I bet your kids do!
-Which is why the Natural History Museum is a super fun place to take the kids.
+This is why the and Museum of Natural History is a super fun place to take the kids.
 Not to mention the obvious fact that this museum is also educational.

 Plan several hours and pack snacks because this is one gigantic museum.
 Besides chasing down every display from the movie “Night at the Museum” the munchkins also enjoyed the space show- Dark Universe and the Dinosaurs Among Us exhibit.

 After you finish up at the museum I recommend grabbing some street food and heading over to relax in Central Park across the street.
 There is a playground at the entrance of the park on the far left side of the museum.
 It is gated and has plenty of things for the kids to climb on as well as plenty of benches for parents to rest their tired bodies on.
 Perfect combo!